Introducing Ionic 4 Mobile Development

 Cordova has many ready plugins to access the native features of mobile devices and developers can also create their own Cordova plugins.

-What about Ionic 2 ?
+What about Ionic 4

-Developers around the world are starting to adopt Ionic and you should do too, especially that's easy to learn if you are already a web developer also the Ionic marketplace and Ionic Themes can be very usefull if you want to buy or sell beautifull Ionic themes.
+Developers around the world are starting to adopt Ionic.It's easy to learn if you are already a web developer also the Ionic marketplace and Ionic Themes can be very usefull if you want to buy or sell ready Ionic themes.

 Is there any difference between native and hybrid mobile apps?

-So that's all for the first part.
-In the next part, we are going to setup our development environment for developing hybrid mobile apps using Ionic 2 and Angular 2.
+That's all for the first part.
+In the next tutorial, we are going to setup our development environment for developing hybrid mobile apps using Ionic 4 and Angular 7.